An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Related Work

-A practical lens for examining these techniques is the AAA (Arrange, Act, Assert) paradigm, which structures tests into clear phases of setup, execution, and verification~\citep{wei2022automatically}.
-While empirical studies show inconsistent adoption of specific design-level patterns (e.g., only 24\% of projects applied certain maintainability-focused patterns~\citep{gonzalez2017large}), the structural AAA pattern has become ubiquitous, with 77\% of Java unit tests adhering to its format to enhance readability~\citep{wei2025developers}.
-This review adopts the AAA structure to survey established testing techniques and foreshadow their application and limitations in the context of AI agents.

-For the \texttt{Arrange} phase, we have seen different testing patterns in the OSS domain in the literature.
-For example, the use of test doubles (e.g., Mocks, Stubs, Fakes) eliminates the need for complex setup procedures, e.g., practitioners no longer need to set up databases for testing or simulate network failures through physical interventions like unplugging network cables~\citep{zhu2023stubcoder}.
-Similarly, parameterized testing enables practitioners to execute the same test logic with multiple inputs and has been proven to run test functions 30 times faster than the traditional approach~\citep{kampmann2019carving}.
+One widely observed technique is the AAA (Arrange-Act-Assert) pattern, which appears in 77\% of Java unit tests to enhance readability~\citep{wei2025developers}.
+Within the arrange phase of this pattern, developers adopt recurring testing patterns in the OSS domain in the literature.
+For example, the use of test doubles (e.g., Mocks, Stubs, Fakes) enables isolation of the Subject Under Test from external dependencies, e.g., databases and remote services.
+For instance, prior work demonstrates how a data-access dependency can be stubbed to raise an exception on the first invocation and return a valid domain object on subsequent calls, allowing the login and recovery logic of a service to be verified without creating real database records~\citep{zhu2023stubcoder}.
+Similarly, parameterized testing allows practitioners to execute the same test logic with multiple inputs and has been proven to run test functions 30 times faster than the traditional approach~\citep{kampmann2019carving}.

-In the \texttt{Assert} phase, OSS testing relies on verifiable outcomes.
-Studies have cataloged 12 assertion patterns, with equality checks being common (39.3\% in JavaScript projects)~\citep{zamprogno2022dynamic}, mock assertion techniques, where practitioners often assert that certain calls were made on the mock (interaction-based verification), rather than asserting a returned value has also gained popularity with the test doubles is found in 41\% of the test functions and 50\% of the defects detected by mock assertion are missed by other assertion techniques~\citep{zhu2025understanding}.
-The importance of assertion is also underscored by recent work on automatically generating asserts using ML and FMs~\citep{fontes2023integration, wang2024software}.
-However, until now, it is not known how these structural patterns used for \texttt{Arrange} and verification patterns used for \texttt{Assert} are helping practitioners to test the agent frameworks and agentic applications.
+In the assertion or verification phase, studies have cataloged 12 assertion patterns, with equality checks being common (39.3\% in JavaScript projects) ~\citep{zamprogno2022dynamic}.
+Mock assertion techniques have also gained popularity alongside the use of test doubles.
+In these tests, practitioners assert whether specific calls were made on a mock rather than asserting a returned value.
+Such assertions appear in 41\% of test functions, and prior work shows that 50\% of the defects detected by mock assertions are missed by other assertion techniques~\citep{zhu2025understanding}.
+Recent works have further explored the use of ML and FMs to automatically generate assertions~\citep{fontes2023integration, wang2024software}.
+Despite the extensive work of testing patterns, it remains unclear how these well-established testing structures and patterns translate to agent frameworks and agentic applications that integrate non-deterministic model calls with procedural code.

-\subsubsection{Testing in ML Ecosystem}
+\subsection{Testing in ML Ecosystem}

 Moving beyond traditional code-centric testing, the Machine Learning (ML) ecosystem introduces the challenge of validating systems whose behavior is learned from data rather than explicitly programmed.
 This marks a fundamental shift in focus from verifying static code logic to testing dynamic model behavior, data pipelines, and performance over time~\citep{zhang2020machine}.
 In response, researchers have proposed various testing frameworks tailored to ML contexts, including tools like DeepXplore~\citep{pei2017deepxplore}, TEST4Deep~\citep{nishi2018test}, and FairTest~\citep{tramer2017fairtest}.
 These frameworks support the validation of models under diverse inputs and conditions, addressing concerns such as fairness, robustness, and interpretability.